 surgery, the procedure does carry some risks.
 Possible complications of hip resurfacing

-Your own risk of complications may vary according to your age and your other medical
+Your own risk of complications may vary according to your age and your other health

 conditions.
-For example, people who smoke may have an increased risk of poor bone
+For instance, people who smoke may have an increased risk of poor bone

 healing.
-Ask your healthcare provider about the risks that most apply to you.
+Ask your surgeon about the risks that most apply to you.

 How do I get ready for hip resurfacing?

-Ask your healthcare provider how you should plan to prepare for your surgery.
-Ask
+Ask your surgeon how you should plan to prepare for your surgery.
+Ask if you should

 How is hip resurfacing done?

-Your healthcare provider can help explain the details of your particular surgery.
+Your surgeon can help explain the details of your particular surgery.
 The details

-of your hip resurfacing surgery will depend on the nature of the injury
+of your hip resurfacing surgery will depend on the nature of the injury and the surgical

-- Most likely, you will receive general anesthesia, so you’ll sleep through the operation
+Most likely, you will get general anesthesia, so you’ll sleep through the operation

 and won’t feel any pain and discomfort during the procedure.
-(Or you may receive spinal
+(Or you may get spinal

 anesthesia and a medicine to keep you relaxed but awake.)

-rate and blood pressure, during the operation.
-You may have a breathing tube inserted
+blood pressure, during the operation.
+You may have a breathing tube inserted down

 through skin and muscle.

-- Your surgeon will take your femoral head out of the hip joint socket.
-He or she will trim
+Your surgeon will take your femoral head out of the hip joint socket.
+They will trim

-the head with special instruments, placing a metal cap over the head.
+the head with special tools, placing a metal cap over the head.